UPHL-BioNGS/Cecret/README.md

 ```
 WARNING : Does not currently accept multi-fastas.
 If there is interest in such a feature, please [submit an issue](https://github.com/UPHL-BioNGS/Cecret/issues).

-You can run mafft, snpdists, and iqtree on a collection of fastas as well with
+The **End User** can run mafft, snpdists, and iqtree on a collection of fastas as well with
 ```
 nextflow run UPHL-BioNGS/Cecret -profile singularity --relatedness true --fastas <directory with fastas>
 ```
-You can also have paired-end, singled-end, and fastas that can all be put together into one big tree.
+The **End User** can also have paired-end, singled-end, and fastas that can all be put together into one analysis.
 ```
 nextflow run UPHL-BioNGS/Cecret -profile singularity --relatedness true --fastas <directory with fastas> --reads <directory with paire-end reads> --single_reads <directory with single-end reads>
 ```